import ast

 Args:

-dataset (DistLinkPredictionDataset): The dataset to sample from.
+dataset (DistDataset): The dataset to sample from.

-num_neighbors (list[int] or Dict[tuple[str, str, str], list[int]]):
+num_neighbors (list[int] or dict[tuple[str, str, str], list[int]]):

 The number of neighbors to sample for each node in each iteration.